kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

     ```bash
     conda activate document-creation
     ```

-    > **Note**: If you encounter the "Conda: command not found" error after running this command, close your current CloudShell session, start a new Bash session, and then try running the commands of this Step 6 again.
+    > **Note:** If you encounter the **"Conda: command not found"** error after running this command, close your current CloudShell session, start a new Bash session, and then try running the commands of this **Step 6** again.

     ```bash
     pip install --upgrade pip
     pip install -r reqs.txt
     ```

-    > **Note**: If you encounter errors while running the above pip commands, execute the commands below:
+    > **Note:** If you encounter errors while running the above pip commands, execute the commands below:

-        ```bash
+    >
-        pip install --user --upgrade pip
+    >     pip install --user --upgrade pip
-        pip install --user -r reqs.txt
+    >     pip install --user -r reqs.txt
-        ```

 1. Type **y** and hit Enter to proceed.
     > **Note**: Proceed to the next step if you are not prompted for this.